Alonso-del-Arte/chess/doc/Variants.md

 would have a corresponding N-shaped hole.

 The set would not only need to provide two extra queens, to account for promotions, but also two extra crowns.
+This is because if there's a pawn promotion and the captured queen is missing her crown, the extra crown would be given then.

 ## Atomic